Apply for PCC funding

 - Download and complete the Application Form.
 Read the Guidance Notes to help you.
 When completed, please email to email@example.com

 - The next scheduled funding meeting will decide if your application has been successful and what is the most appropriate type of funding.
 They will also decide if the application meets the PCC’s key objectives.

-- You will be told about the outcome.
-If you have been successful, we will tell you how much money you will receive based on your original application request.
+- You will be updated about the outcome.
+If you have been successful, we will confirm how much funding you will receive based on your original application request.
 We will provide you with all of the resources needed to tell people about the PCC grant.
 This includes logos for your website and official documents

 Progress and Budget Reporting

 If you have received PCC funding, you must give us a Progress Report to tell us how funding has been used.

-You must also tell us how you spent the money midway through the financial year by completing the Budget Return Form.
+You must also update us as to how spend is progressing midway through the funding period by completing the Budget Return Form.